 Opioid receptors are involved in tumor growth, angiogenesis, and immunosuppression 1Carli M, Donnini S, Pellegrini C, Coppi E, Bocci G. Opioid receptors beyond pain control: The role in cancer pathology and the debated importance of their pharmacological modulation.
 Pharmacological Research.
 2020 Sep;159:104938.
 Naltrexone has been found to prevent angiogenesis, although at modest magnitudes.2Zagon IS, McLaughlin PJ.
 Opioids and the apoptotic pathway in human cancer cells.
 Neuropeptides.
 2003 Apr;37(2):79-88.

-Low-dose naltrexone upregulates the expression of opioid growth factor receptor (OGFr) and OGFr antagonist, suppressing colony formation, migration, and invasion in cervical cancer cells.3Liu N, Yan L et al. Low-dose naltrexone plays antineoplastic role in cervical cancer progression through suppressing PI3K/AKT/mTOR pathway.
+Low-dose naltrexone upregulates the expression of opioid growth factor receptor (OGFr) and OGFr antagonist, apparently suppressing colony formation, migration, and invasion in cervical cancer cells.3Liu N, Yan L et al. Low-dose naltrexone plays antineoplastic role in cervical cancer progression through suppressing PI3K/AKT/mTOR pathway.
 Translational Oncology.
 2021 Apr;14(4):101028; Couto RD, Fernandes BJD.
 Low doses naltrexone: the potential benefit effects for its use in patients with cancer.
 Current Drug Research Reviews.
 2021 Jan 26; Ma M, Wang X, Liu N, Shan F, Feng Y. Low-dose naltrexone inhibits colorectal cancer progression and promotes apoptosis by increasing M1-type macrophages and activating the Bax/Bcl-2/caspase-3/PARP pathway.
 International Immunopharmacology.
 2020 Jun;83:106388.
 Naltrexone acts on all opioid receptors, blocking the interaction between OGF and OGFr.4Wang R, Zhang Y, Shan F. Interaction of opioid growth factor (OGF) and opioid antagonist and their significance in cancer therapy.
 International Immunopharmacology.
 2019 Oct;75:105785.

 Preclinical evidence